dewispooren/soft_con/README.md

 ```
 password is admin123

-## when you deleted previously created images(below) create a docker image
+## when you deleted previously created images(below) create a docker image of back-end

 - sudo docker build .
 - sudo docker images